Gleicianegaldino/The-Horror-Game-of-Year/README.md

-# The horror game of year
+# The Horror Game of Year
 Rocketseat - Stage: Landing Page

 ## Preview